Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

 \subsection{The S3 algorithm}

-The central object of this paper is the rigorous justification for the use of the space-split sensitivity, or S3, algorithm proposed by Chandramoorthy and Wang in \cite{chandramoorthyComputableRealizationRuelle2020,chandramoorthyEfficientComputationLinear2021}.
+The central object of this paper is the full mathematical justification for the use of the space-split sensitivity, or S3, algorithm proposed by Chandramoorthy and Wang in \cite{chandramoorthyComputableRealizationRuelle2020,chandramoorthyEfficientComputationLinear2021}.
 The S3 algorithm is one method to efficiently compute Ruelle's formula \eqref{eq:Ruelle_formula}.
+Notice that the S3 algorithm was first exposed in \cite{chandramoorthyEfficientComputationLinear2021} for system with one-dimensional unstable manifold and then extended to the general case by Sliwiak and Wang in \cite{sliwiak2021spacesplit}.
+We will also deal in this paper with the case of higher dimensional unstable direction.
+However, our approach to the issues specific to this more general case is not exactly the same as in \cite{sliwiak2021spacesplit}.
+Indeed, the methods to compute the unstable contribution (Step 3 of the algorithm below) in \cite{chandramoorthyEfficientComputationLinear2021,sliwiak2021spacesplit} are based on particular parametrization of the unstable manifolds, while we rather rely on the choice of a covariant derivative.

-Ni's Linear Response Algorithm \cite{niLinearResponseAlgorithm2020} is another alternative that converges to \eqref{eq:Ruelle_formula}, wherein the computations of the non-intrusive least squares shadowing algorithm \cite{angxiuNILSS} and a particular characterization of the unstable divergence are leveraged to provide a fast computation of \eqref{eq:Ruelle_formula}.
-Ni's Linear Response Algorithm proposes to split Ruelle's formula into shadowing and an unstable contribution while we propose a different decomposition in the S3 algorithm (see \cite[Appendix A]{chandramoorthyEfficientComputationLinear2021}, \cite{niLinearResponseAlgorithm2020} for a more detailed comparison of these two algorithms).
-Abramov and Majda \cite{abramovMajda} developed a blended response technique for \eqref{eq:Ruelle_formula} whereby an ensemble sensitivity estimate \cite{lea, eyink} -- a direct numerical approximation of \eqref{eq:Ruelle_formula} -- is used for responses to stable components of the perturbations.
-Since, as mentioned above, Monte Carlo evaluation is infeasible for long-term response (large $n$ in \eqref{eq:Ruelle_formula}) to the unstable component of the perturbation, Ruelle's formula is rewritten, using integration by parts, as a sum of correlations between the observable $f$ and an unstable divergence (see Ruelle's original work \cite{ruelleDifferentiationSRBStates1997} and \cite{jiang_2012} for details) with respect to the conditional measures of the SRB measure on the unstable manifold.
-In \cite{abramovMajda}, this unstable divergence is computed under the assumption (based on a fluctuation-dissipation argument) that the conditional densities of the SRB measure on the unstable manifold are Gaussian.
+Ni's Linear Response Algorithm \cite{ni2021fast} is another alternative that converges to \eqref{eq:Ruelle_formula}, wherein the computations of the non-intrusive least squares shadowing algorithm \cite{angxiuNILSS} and a particular characterization of the unstable divergence are leveraged to provide a fast computation of \eqref{eq:Ruelle_formula}.
+Ni's Linear Response Algorithm proposes to split Ruelle's formula into shadowing and an unstable contribution while we propose a different decomposition in the S3 algorithm (see \cite[Appendix A]{chandramoorthyEfficientComputationLinear2021}, \cite{ni2021fast} for a more detailed comparison of these two algorithms).
+Abramov and Majda \cite{abramovMajda} developed a blended response technique for \eqref{eq:Ruelle_formula} in which they use a Gaussian approximation of the conditional densities of the SRB measures on the unstable manifolds to deal with terms corresponding to large values of $n$ in \eqref{eq:Ruelle_formula}.